Woman, child rescued from Guadalupe River

 A Victoria woman and her child were rescued from the Guadalupe River after their canoe flipped and went downstream in Riverside Park.

-The Victoria Fire Department responded to a call of a woman and her child being stuck in the river around 3 p.m. near The Texas Zoo after a passerby called it in, said Victoria police officer Abraham Ruiz.
+The Victoria Fire Department responded to a call of a woman and her child being stuck in the river at about 3 p.m. near The Texas Zoo after a passerby called it in, said Victoria police officer Abraham Ruiz.

-Amy Ostler and her nine-year-old son were pulled out of the river with no injuries, but were examined inside of an ambulance on scene, Ruiz said.
-They were not transported to the hospital and were released on scene.

 (0) comments